ACRONYM-Group/ACRONYM-Multi-Purpose-Server/Server/ACELib_py.md

 <b>Variable Interface</b>

-There are two key operations that can be made with the ACELib system, the first is interfacing with the variables that can be set on the server side.
+There are three key operations that can be made with the ACELib system, the first is interfacing with the variables that can be set on the server side.
 This can be used with AMPS packages to create widgets that can be interfaced with the ACELib client.